Final Project - single cell RNAseq

 By now, we will have gone through the basic workflow for a single cell dataset in-class.
 For the final project, you will be processing single cell RNAseq data from a published experiment on your own and focusing on some of the more common biological analyses performed on scRNAseq.

-Once you have a successfully working pipeline, you will need to perform a basic analysis of the data in either Seurat or Scanpy.
-These directions will only give you a basic scaffold of what you need to do and the rest you will need to implement on your own.
+These directions will give you a basic scaffold of what you need to do and the rest you will need to implement on your own.
 You will be asked to produce certain figures / plots and write a short discussion on what is shown, your interpretation of the findings and how it affects how you will proceed with your analysis.
 Please create a single jupyter notebook or Rmarkdown that contains both the required plots and answers to the discussion questions.

 Preprocessing